DanielE-J/Pancake-palace/README.md

 ## Home

-* A home page with a beutiful picture that show that we serve pancakes
-* With a quick greeting and a modest statement
+* A home page with a beutiful picture that show that we serve pancakes, with a quick greeting and a modest statement.

 ![homepage](Assets/Readme_images/homepage.PNG)